 I know from email exchanges and comments on other articles that many of you get intimidated by sautéing.
 After all, the name is French, and it sounds like sautéing is something pretty darn complicated to do.

 The irony is that it’s one of the most straightforward cooking techniques out there.
 Sautéing means pan-frying food quickly, over medium to medium-high heat, and with as little cooking oil or fat as possible.

 The trick to sautéing, especially when it comes to vegetables like garlic that burn fast, is to get the temperature and the timing right.
 This is what I’m going to be helping you do in this article.
 If I’ve got you curious, keep on reading.

 How to Sauté Garlic in Olive Oil

 Select a good olive oil.
-To learn how, check out my guide to choosing olive oil for your home cooking.
-To summarize it for you, the best olive oil is extra-virgin olive oil from Greece, Spain, Portugal, and Italy in Europe, or from California in the U.S.
+The best olive oil is extra-virgin olive oil from Greece, Spain, Portugal, and Italy in Europe, or from California in the U.S.

 Peel and mince the garlic.
 How finely you’d like to chop it depends on what you’d like to cook with it.
 When I make a base for a tomato sauce, I want to mince the garlic as finely as possible to incorporate it perfectly with the tomatoes.
 If I’m making a base for a soup or stew, I’d probably go for bigger and rougher cuts.